vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 The Defender for Endpoint agent depends on Microsoft Defender Antivirus to scan files and provide information about them.

-Configure Security intelligence updates on the Defender for Endpoint devices whether Microsoft Defender Antivirus is the active antimalware solution or not.
+Configure Security intelligence updates on the Defender for Endpoint devices whether Microsoft Defender Antivirus is the active anti-malware solution or not.
 For more information, see [Manage Microsoft Defender Antivirus updates and apply baselines](/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus).

-When Microsoft Defender Antivirus isn't the active antimalware in your organization and you use the Defender for Endpoint service, Microsoft Defender Antivirus goes into passive mode.
+When Microsoft Defender Antivirus isn't the active anti-malware in your organization and you use the Defender for Endpoint service, Microsoft Defender Antivirus goes into passive mode.

-If your organization has turned off Microsoft Defender Antivirus through Group Policy or other methods, devices that are onboarded must be excluded from the Group Policy.
+If your organization turns off Microsoft Defender Antivirus through Group Policy or other methods, devices that are onboarded must be excluded from the Group Policy.

-If you're onboarding servers and Microsoft Defender Antivirus isn't the active antimalware on your servers, configure Microsoft Defender Antivirus to run in passive mode or uninstall it.
+If you're onboarding servers and Microsoft Defender Antivirus isn't the active anti-malware on your servers, configure Microsoft Defender Antivirus to run in passive mode or uninstall it.
 The configuration is dependent on the server version.
 For more information, see [Microsoft Defender Antivirus compatibility](microsoft-defender-antivirus-compatibility.md).

 > [!NOTE]
-> Your regular Group Policy doesn't apply to Tamper Protection, and changes to Microsoft Defender Antivirus settings will be ignored when Tamper Protection is on.
+> Your regular Group Policy doesn't apply to tamper protection, and changes to Microsoft Defender Antivirus settings are ignored when tamper protection is on.
 See [What happens when tamper protection is turned on](prevent-changes-to-security-settings-with-tamper-protection.md#what-happens-when-tamper-protection-is-turned-on)?

 ## Microsoft Defender Antivirus Early Launch Antimalware (ELAM) driver is enabled

-If you're running Microsoft Defender Antivirus as the primary antimalware product on your devices, the Defender for Endpoint agent will successfully onboard.
+If you're running Microsoft Defender Antivirus as the primary anti-malware product on your devices, the Defender for Endpoint agent successfully onboards.

-If you're running a third-party antimalware client and use Mobile Device Management solutions or Microsoft Configuration Manager (current branch), you need to ensure the Microsoft Defender Antivirus ELAM driver is enabled.
+If you're running a non-Microsoft anti-malware client and use Mobile Device Management solutions or Microsoft Configuration Manager (current branch), you need to ensure the Microsoft Defender Antivirus ELAM driver is enabled.
 For more information, see [Ensure that Microsoft Defender Antivirus isn't disabled by policy](troubleshoot-onboarding.md#ensure-that-microsoft-defender-antivirus-is-not-disabled-by-a-policy).

 ## Related articles